 When Scottish curlers visited Canada and the United States in 1902-03, their trip through Canada went very well except for an incident in Toronto in January 1903.
 Rev. Dr. Milligan of Toronto criticized from the pulpit the Scottish curlers, and in particular, their captain, Rev. John Kerr, for visiting Niagara Falls on a Sunday.
 The Scottish curlers did not curl on Sunday, but had merely visited the well-known tourist site.
 Many Torontonians and others were embarrassed by this criticism and the fact that it was directed at visitors to the country.

 John Kerr, on his return to Toronto, chose to respond to the criticism through a letter to the editor of The Globe.
 The cleverly worded letter shows Kerr's more relaxed attitude as he suggests that the Rev. Dr. Milligan show more tolerance.
 It is coincidental that the incident took place on Robbie Burns Day, January 25th.
 Burns would very likely have sided with the Scots who enjoyed their relaxing visit to the Falls.

 Every sport has terms or expressions that are peculiar to that sport or words that are everyday words but have a special meaning when applied to that sport.
 In curling, "rock" is the North American term commonly used for the curling stone, although the rule books in Canada continue to use stone rather than rock.
 "Stone" is used in other countries.
-A helpful glossary of curling terms is found at the Canadian Curling Association website.
+A helpful glossary of curling terms is found at the Curling Canada website.